WhatAI Editorial Team & Review Process

 WhatAI is not built around pushing one "best" answer for everyone.
 AI tools serve different needs, skill levels, budgets, and workflows.

-When reviewing, organizing, or updating tool-related content, we may consider factors such as use-case fit, pricing clarity, feature scope, ease of use, integrations, onboarding experience, public product changes, and user feedback.
+When reviewing, organizing, or updating tool-related content, we may consider factors such as:

 The Role of Community Content